SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/animation.md

 If you want to have an exact rotation animation, it's better to define your own animation to manage only rotation, like I did previously in this chapter.

+Last: One point about the relative/absolute naming

+- *BlTransformAnimation new relative* is a **cumulative** transformation, meaning you can apply it several times and the effects will add up.
+So it's relative to the current transformation (it transforms by this *delta*)
+- *BlTransformAnimation new absolute* converges to the final transformation you asked for.
+If you apply it again, it will no nothing because the element is already there (it transforms to *that* destination)

+It's confusing because relative suggests it could be in coordinates relative to the element's origin, or to some coordinate space other than the world/screen.

 ### Color transition

 Transition from one color to another